Full Circle (novel): Adaptation

 Full Circle was adapted by Karol Ann Hoeffner into a 1996 television film starring Teri Polo, Corbin Bernsen, Erika Slezak, Reed Diamond, Eric Lutes and James Read.
 The film also featured Nick Wechsler in an early role.
+It was directed by Bethany Rooney and produced by Douglas S. Cramer for NBC.
+It was the next to last NBC production of Danielle Steel's works; the last was The Ring.